adriamanu/personal-website/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""
 ---

-Hello, I'm Manu, a 22-year-old French backend developer.
+Hello, I'm Manu, a 22-year-old french backend developer.
-Passionate about programming, I work for Xtramile, a French start-up working in the field of human resources, based at Station-F.
+Passionate about programming, I work for Xtramile, a french start-up working in the field of human resources, based at Station-F.

-In my spare time, I like to:
-* read dark fantasy and mangas (the witcher / berserk ...)
+In my spare time, I like to read dark fantasy and mangas (the witcher / berserk ...), code or play jrpgs.
-* code
-* play jrpgs